SS Leninsky Komsomol: Ship's building.

-Works on assembling the aft part of the ship's hull and the stern frame installation required a great experience.
-To get the job done accurately and in time it always entrusted brigade of foreman Ivanov P.C. who came to shipbuilding in 1946 and began to build ships at the Leningrad shipyard.
-In 1951, he arrived with the accumulated experience at the Kherson shipyard in 1951 and was assigned to lead a team of fitters, which consisted of 17 people at the time of the cargo ship Leninsky Komsomol construction.
-Most of this 17 people were his students who later become experienced fitters.
-The assembly of the most complex parts of the ship's hull was assigned this particular team.

-A change of leaders was at the Kherson shipyard in August 1958: the director of the shipyard IG Anatsky I.G. was transferred to work in the Kherson Economic Council, as well as former chief technology officer of the Black Sea Shipyard Zakharov A.N. was appointed the Kherson shipyard director.
-The new director has paid much attention to the construction of the head of general cargo vessel Leninsky Komsomol.
+A change in leadership at the Kherson shipyard occurred in August 1958: the director of the shipyard IG Anatsky I.G. was transferred to work in the Kherson Economic Council, as well as former chief technology officer of the Black Sea Shipyard Zakharov A.N. was appointed the Kherson shipyard director.
+The new director paid much attention to the construction of the Leninsky Komsomol.
 The volume of work on the freighter has increased more than 2 times as compared with the tanker.
-Therefore, the director understood what an enormous effort will require the shipbuilding of this more complex vessels and the implementation of the production program as a whole.